Stories of First Nations excellence: Lessons in partnership, sustainability and impact

 SESSION HOST

-Improving the health of Aboriginal and Torres Strait Islander peoples is a major priority for the George Institute.
 The Gunnu-maana (Heal) Aboriginal and Torres Strait Islander Health Program at The George Institute drives meaningful and ethical research and advocacy to transform the health and wellbeing of First Nations peoples and communities.
+This breakfast session facilitated impactful discussions with stories and learnings around effective partnerships with Aboriginal Community Controlled Health Services and creating equitable and culturally safe health care delivery.

 Keziah Bennett-Brook